neacsum/mlib/source/utpp/achitecture.md

 in _test suites_.
 Test suites are executed and the results are displayed using a _test repoter_.

-Included are two test reporters: one that generates output to stdout (the default one) and another that generates results in an XML file with a structure similar to the files created by NUnit.
+Included are three test reporters:
+* `TestReporterStdout` generates output to stdout.
+* `XMLTestReporter` generates results in an XML file with a structure similar to the files created by NUnit.
+* `TestReporterDbgout` writes messages to debug output (using OutputDebugString)

+The function GetDefaultTestReporter returns an instance of the `TestReporterStdout` object as the default test reporter.

-Throughout the execution of a test, one can verify the results and compare them with expected results using _CHECK macros_.
+Throughout the execution of a test, one can verify the results and compare them with expected results using _CHECK macros_ (see below).

 ## Overview ##
 In its simplest form, a test is defined using the `TEST` macro similarly with a